junxit/us-congress-bills-110/bill.md

   >     - **(B)** information on staff and programs, including—
   >       - **(i)** the number and geographic distribution of staff serving Head Start and Early Head Start children and families from areas affected by Hurricanes Katrina and Rita;
   >       - **(ii)** the current status, including employment status and geographic location, of Head Start and Early Head Start staff serving in areas affected by Hurricanes Katrina and Rita prior to Hurricanes Katrina and Rita; and
-  >       - **(iii)** the response and recovery efforts of Head Start and Early Head Start staff serving in areas affected by Hurricanes Katrina and Rita
+  >       - **(iii)** the response and recovery efforts of Head Start and Early Head Start staff serving in areas affected by Hurricanes Katrina and Rita.
   >     - **(C)** information on facilities, including—
   >       - **(i)** the number of Head Start and Early Head Start facilities operating prior to Hurricanes Katrina and Rita in areas affected by Hurricanes Katrina and Rita;
   >       - **(ii)** the current status of each such facility; and